Safety Recall V71 / NHTSA 19V-407 Occupant Restraint Controller – 2019-2020 Ram 1500

 Vehicle to Diagnostic Tool Reference Chart

-For ChryslereBay recommended J2534 device, see below table.
+For ChryslereBay logo recommended J2534 device, see below table.

 J2534 Device Firmware Version